Tw1

 CFR freight locomotive type.
 Last examples, built by two Romanian

-factories from 1938 onwards, had larger boilers and were heavier by about
+factories from 1938 onwards, had enlarged boilers and were heavier by about

 three tonnes in working order.
 After WWI, German railways were left with 2358